What is Symphysis Pubis Dysfunction (SPD)

-Other alternative treatments include hydrotherapy (exercise in water) and acupuncture which sometimes can be useful.
+Other alternative treatments include the following: hydrotherapy (an exercise in water) and acupuncture which, sometimes can be useful.

-Here are some things pregnant women with SPD can do to minimize their discomfort.
+Here are some things pregnant women with SPD can do to significantly minimize their discomfort.

-- A void activities which cause discomfort, e.g. lifting, carrying, prolonged standing, walking and strenuous exercise
+- Avoid activities that cause discomfort, e.g. lifting, carrying, prolonged standing, walking and strenuous exercise

-- Rest more frequently in a position which is comfortable, such as:
+- Rest more frequently in a position that is comfortable, such as: